code-cp/slam_in_autonomous_driving/readme.md

 - solve g2o issues by https://github.com/gaoxiang12/slam_in_autonomous_driving/issues/95
 - on host, need to run `xhost +`
 - to run the examples, in `root dir`, run `./bin/run_imu_integration`
+   - to run the scripts, need to `apt-get install python3-tk`